-Meeting Date & Period Major Matters Resolution The Company's action regarding the Remuneration Committee 2022.01.14 (5 th of 4 th session) The ratification of the Company's 2021 annual year-end bonus paid to the management team.
+Meeting Date & Period Major Matters Resolution The Company's action regarding the Remuneration Committee 2023.03.25 (8 th of 4 th session) Ratification of the Company's 2022 remuneration paid to the directors, supervisors, and employees.
 Passed by all remuneration committee members Submitted to and passed by all attending directors.
-2022.03.25 (6 th of 4 th session) Ratification of the Company's 2021 remuneration paid to the directors, supervisors, and employees.
-Passed by all remuneration committee members Submitted to and passed by all attending directors.
-2022.12.16 (7 th of 4 th session) The ratification of the Company's 2022 annual year-end bonus paid to the management team.
-Passed by all remuneration committee members Submitted to and passed by all attending directors.
+2023.12.15 (1 th of 5 th session) Review of new manager case Passed by all remuneration committee members Submitted to and passed by all attending directors.